Chambers Practice Area Overview 2020 – Tax (Portugal)

-When it comes to personal income taxation, Portugal provides for a low effective tax burden complemented by a special taxation scheme for the non-habitual residents.
-This scheme allows individual taxpayers who become Portuguese tax residents – provided they have not been taxed as such in the previous 5 years – to be exempt from tax on foreign-sourced income in general.
-Beneficiaries of the scheme also benefit from (i) a reduced 20% rate on employment and self-employment income from high value added work done in Portugal, applicable for a 10-year period, (ii) the free remittance of funds (inbound or outbound), (iii) no wealth tax, (iv) the recognition of trusts for tax purposes, and (v) the harmonisation of the tax rate applicable to dividends, interest and capital gains (set at 28%).
+When it comes to personal income taxation, Portugal provides for a low effective tax burden complemented by a special taxation scheme for non-habitual residents.
+This scheme allows individual taxpayers who become Portuguese tax residents – provided they have not been taxed as such in the previous 5 years – to be exempt from tax or subject to a more favourable tax rate on foreign-sourced income in general.
+Beneficiaries of the scheme also benefit from (i) a reduced 20% rate on employment and self-employment income from high value-added work done in Portugal, applicable for a 10-year period, (ii) the free remittance of funds (inbound or outbound), (iii) no wealth tax, (iv) the recognition of trusts for tax purposes, and (v) the harmonisation of the tax rate applicable to dividends, interest and capital gains (set at 28%).

 Portugal also offers the Golden Visa Programme, a fast track for foreign investors from non-EU countries to obtain a fully valid Portuguese residence permit, which also allows free movement within the Schengen Area.

 This framework has been turning Portugal into the top choice for high net-worth individuals within the European Union.